JEThornley/COMM420/content/session2/demo.md

  css_class = ""
 +++

-After completing the weekly section, you will be able to:
+At the end of this week, you will be able to:
 1. Understand the need for trading and markets
 1. Analyze the difference between traditional and financial markets
 1. Explain the functions and roles in a floor market